TALKRADIO 89 - THE TALK OF CHICAGO

 |||||

 After the Steve and Garry breakup, Garry Meier held a bunch of different jobs in the "business."
 He hosted his own midday show on WLUP-FM (97.9) and went on to file entertainment and off-the-wall stories at WGN-TV (Channel 9) for their new morning show.
 After a chance meeting with Drew Hayes (actually passing each other on State Street and Hayes asking him if he wanted to play on the radio).
 He and Roe Conn "auditioned" on a couple of consecutive Saturdays at WLS.
 The shows went so well, the duo did a one-week trial, which eventually led to the two working together permanently.
 The new partnership received a warm welcome from the media, as well as from the listeners.
 By 1996, Roe and Garry moved to afternoons, alongside newsman Jim Johnson.
-Despite Garry's departure in 2004, the freewheeling and fun show still currently ranks as one of the top rated afternoon AM-radio programs in Chicago.
+Despite Garry's departure in 2004, the freewheeling show continued on with first Bill Leff and then later Richard Roeper, as Conn's co-host.
+Roe Conn's tenure ended in October 2014 after an amazing twenty five years with the station.
+In November, former WLS AM & FM host (and occasional fill-in) Steve Dahl returned to radio after a six year absence, and to WLS to once again host the afternoon shift (as he and Garry Meier did from 1981-1986).

 |